junszhao/oxfordccai/content/post/20-24-10-open/index.md

 Read more about this research:

-- Wang et al. Don't make assumptions about me!: Understanding Children's Perception of Datafication Online.
+- Wang et al (2022).
+Don't make assumptions about me!: Understanding Children's Perception of Datafication Online.
 CSCW2022: https://doi.org/https://doi.org/10.1145/3555144
-- Wang et al. .
+- Wang et al (2024).
 CHAITok: A Proof-of-Concept System Supporting Children's Sense of Data Autonomy on Social Media.
 In CHI24. https://doi.org/https://doi.org/10.1145/3613904.3642294
-- Zhao et al (2024).KOALA Hero Toolkit: A New Approach to Inform Families of Mobile Datafication Risks.
+- Zhao et al (2024).
+KOALA Hero Toolkit: A New Approach to Inform Families of Mobile Datafication Risks.
 In CHI24.https://doi/10.1145/3613904.3642283